Hierarchical Decision Making Based on Structural Information Principles: Preliminaries and Notations

+The \textbf{one-dimensional structural entropy} measures the dynamical uncertainty in single-step random walks within the state or action graph $G$, without applying any partitioning strategy, where all states or actions belong to a single community.
+Mathematically, it is equivalent to the Shannon entropy of the stationary distribution induced by vertex degrees, reflecting the local similarity structure of each state or action with its neighbors.
+It is defined as follows:

+where $\operatorname{vol}(G)=\sum_{v \in V} d_{v}$ is the total volume of the graph, representing the sum of all vertex degrees.
+An encoding tree $T$ introduces a hierarchical partitioning strategy that refines this entropy by clustering strongly connected vertices, thereby revealing the inherent hierarchical community structure of the graph.

-\begin{definition} After information compression guided by an encoding tree $T$, whose height is at most $K$, the \textbf{\bm{$K$}-dimensional structural entropy} measures the remaining information embedded in $G$.
-The assigned structural entropy of each node $\alpha \in T, \alpha \neq \lambda$ is defined as follows:
+The \textbf{\bm{$K$}-dimensional structural entropy} quantifies the residual structural entropy in the graph $G$ after applying a hierarchical partitioning strategy represented by an encoding tree $T$ with height at most $K$.
+For each non-root node $\alpha$ in $T$, the assigned structural entropy is defined as follows: